JohnPMills/johnmills/README.md

-The personal website and blog of Dr John P. Mills
+The personal website of Dr John P. Mills